google/applied-machine-learning-intensive/v2/04_classification/03_classification_with_tensorflow/slides.md

 <!--
 The dataset contains thirteen features.

-The first is 'age'.
-Age is a continuous integer value representing the patient age in years.
+'age' is an integer value representing the patient age in years.

-Next comes 'sex'.
-This column is a catagorical column with zero representing femail and one representing male.
+'sex' is a catagorical column with zero representing female and one representing male.

 'cp' stands for chest pain.
 It is a catagorical column with the four values shown.
 -->